 Levchin continued to focus on anti-fraud tech, later developing successful commercial applications for CAPTCHA, a service that authenticates users online via challenge-response tests.
 In 2015, he founded the Levchin Prize, which awards two annual prizes of $10,000 to any person or group that contributes significantly to cryptography.

 Levchin’s net worth is currently around $3.3 billion.

 David O. Sacks

 David O. Sacks was PayPal’s first COO.
 After leaving PayPal, he founded Geni.com, a genealogy site, and Yammer, an app for inter-office communications.
 In 2012, Microsoft acquired Yammer for $1.2 billion.

-His exact net worth is unknown, but Botha is currently in ninth place on Forbes’ 2021 Midas List of the world’s best venture capital investors.
+His exact net worth is unknown, but Botha made it on Forbes’ 2021 Midas List of the world’s best venture capital investors.

 The eldest member of the PayPal Mafia, Reid Hoffman was its executive vice president, handling external communications and putting out fires.